marcm200/domino-computer/README.md

 be placed into the
-grid at any position by first pressing a specific key (not holding it down) and then clicking with the left mouse button into the grid which will become the upper left corner of the gate.
+grid at any position by first pressing a specific key (not holding it down) and then clicking with the left mouse button into the grid cell which will become the upper left corner of the gate.

 - `AND: Ctrl-A`
 - `NAND: Ctrl-B`